pynufft/pynufft/doc/source/installation/init.rst

 **CPU**

 Each PyNUFFT instance is designed to be executed on a single node.
-PyNUFFT is not designed for distributed computing on multiple nodes, but the user may install PyNUFFT on multiple nodes and control them through the network.
+PyNUFFT has no built-in distributed computing on multiple nodes, but the users can design their own one.

+For example, users may install PyNUFFT on multiple nodes and control them through the network.

 Multple NUFFT_cpu instances on a single node provided that the total memory is sufficient to keep all instances.